-We’re dedicating the month of April to mental fitness.
-Every Sunday, we’ll be releasing a new feature designed to help you strengthen the power of your mind with Klay S. Williams (@planawithklay) a transformational change agent, author and podcast host who specializes in courageous wellness conversations in the media and corporate spaces.
+Last month, we dedicated the month of April to mental fitness.
+Every Sunday, we released a new feature designed to help you strengthen the power of your mind with Klay S. Williams (@planawithklay) a transformational change agent, author and podcast host who specializes in courageous wellness conversations in the media and corporate spaces.
 Our topics include: manifesting a breakout moment, overcoming the unexpected, discovering the hidden benefits of meditation, and conquering self-limiting beliefs.
 First up: manifesting a breakthrough moment.
 Next: how to overcome the unexpected.

 How to Overcome the Unexpected

-Whether it’s adapting to life under quarantine or dealing with a sidelining injury, change is hard for us as humans.
+Whether it’s adapting to recent layoff or dealing with a sidelining injury, change is hard for us as humans.
 “It questions the number one thing that we all want to have in our life: control,” says Klay.
 That leads to the fight or flight response and is the reason so many of us resist change even if it’s inevitable, or positive.

 In fact, the inability to cope with change could cause you to miss the potential for your breakthrough moment.
 “Life is always pushing us towards different experiences or in new directions, even when we don’t feel ready,” says Klay.
 Maybe it’s that you really hate your job or need to leave a relationship and it takes a pink slip or a tough breakup to push you to that next phase of your life.
 Or, maybe it takes an injury to help you strike a better balance with your training.
 Instead of fleeing, consider that unexpected situations like this can be signs.
 Here, three tools to help you do just that: